Blueprints

 Submitting a Change Request

-Your issue should include a link to the relevant Pull Request on the Blueprint Library repository whereby your Blueprint was published.
+The issue should include a link to the relevant Pull Request in the Blueprint Library repository where your Blueprint has been published.

 Creating the Blueprint